calebporzio/sushi/README.md

 # Sushi 🍣
 Eloquent's missing "array" driver.

-Sometimes you want to use Eloquent, but without the database.
+Sometimes you want to use Eloquent, but without dealing with a database.

 ## This Package Is Sponsorware 💰💰💰
 Currently, it is NOT funded.
 Therefore, it will only be available to people who sponsor me on GitHub.